Powerful-class cruiser: Background

 The impetus for the construction of the Powerful class began with the laying down the Russian armoured cruiser Rurik in 1890 that was intended to be used as a commerce raider, although the Admiralty was fully occupied with the extensive naval construction mandated by the Naval Defence Act 1889 and could do nothing in response at that time.
 Some preliminary discussions occurred in November 1891, but it was not until the following year that William White, the Director of Naval Construction, was told to prepare sketch designs for a ship more heavily armed, at least as well armoured, faster and with greater endurance than Rurik and her successors.
 Russian attempts to seize fast ocean liners in 1885 and convert them into armed merchant cruisers also dictated that the new ships needed to be fast enough to catch them.

 White's preliminary studies had led him to the conclusion a very large amount of coal would be needed to permit a high-speed pursuit of a commerce raider without losing time to re-coal, coupled with the large number of boilers needed to achieve the speed required, which meant that a very large ship was necessary, more than 100 ft longer than the Majestic-class battleships then under construction.
 To ensure that the cruisers could maintain high speed in bad weather, White gave them a high freeboard which made them very seaworthy.
 White believed that the design required lightweight, efficient Belleville water-tube boilers if it was to achieve its requirements, but conservatives in Parliament and the Admiralty resisted the idea, given the RN's failures with water-tube boilers in the past, until extensive trials were conducted by the torpedo gunboat Sharpshooter and proved to be a complete success.
 The Admiralty approved the design on 23 October 1893 and they were ordered in the 1893–1894 Naval Estimates.

 Observers criticised these ships for their light armament given their size in the magazine The Engineer.
 White rebutted their arguments by pointing out that it was impossible to add additional ammunition which made the addition of more guns pointless.
-He added that the armament of the Powerfuls "accounted for 27 percent more of the displacement than the preceding Edgar class, and was protected by 660 LT of armour, as against 340 LT in the Edgars."
-The Admiralty did not find the ships satisfactory as they required a crew 64 percent larger than the Edgars, cost 61 percent more and had very nearly the same armament.
+He added that the armament of the Powerfuls "accounted for 27 per cent more of the displacement than the preceding Edgar class, and was protected by 660 LT of armour, as against 340 LT in the Edgars."
+The Admiralty did not find the ships satisfactory as they required a crew 64 per cent larger than the Edgars, cost 61 per cent more and had very nearly the same armament.
 Naval historian Antony Preston commented: "The Powerful and Terrible also mark the extreme folly of building cruisers to match specific opponents.
 In practice the intended opponents never meet, and it is always wiser to build affordable ships in large numbers.
 No navy could afford to build large numbers of the Powerful type, and even the British Empire at the height of its power found them too expensive."